Economics (ECON)

 ECON 302 Intermediate Macroeconomic Theory (Units: 3)

-Prerequisites: ECON 101*, ECON 102*, and MATH 226* or equivalent; or Statistics majors with MATH 226*.
+Prerequisites: ECON 101*, ECON 102*, and either MATH 108* or MATH 110* or MATH 226* or DS 110*; or Statistics majors with MATH 226*.

 Determinants of important aggregate economic variables are discussed, including output, consumption, investment, prices level, unemployment, inflation, and interest rates.
 Analysis of the economy in the short run and in the long run is conducted using appropriate theoretical models.
 Sources of economic growth are examined.
 The consequences of macroeconomic policies are analyzed and evaluated.
 Institutions, such as the Federal Reserve Bank and the US Treasury are discussed.